| | | |

 Costco Yakisoba Stir Fry Kit – Review

 If you haven’t tried the Costco Yakisoba Stir Fry Kit from the deli, it’s on our recommended list!
 This ready-to-cook chicken stir fry meal kit comes with everything you need to prep this easy weeknight hot meal in one pot, and the sous vide chicken is DELICIOUS!
 Stir fry is a great way to get kids (or adults lol) to each veggies, and these stir fry kits make a great alternative to takeout being both cheaper and healthier.
-Scroll down for our cooking instructions!
+Scroll down for price, nutrition info, and our cooking instructions!

 Take out can really add up and put you over your weekly meal budget – and between working late, kids sports, and [life]…sometimes we need easy weekday hot dinner options – we think this is a good option to replace ordering food – there’s no prep time and it cooks in under 15 minutes.